cdromain/RepData_PeerAssessment1/README.md

     keep_md: yes
 ---

-Welcome to my Reproducible Research PA Project 1 repo !
+Hi and welcome to my Reproducible Research P.A.
+Project 1 repo !

-Please find the full project report in the file [PA1.md](PA1.md).
+Please find the full project report in the markdown file [PA1.md](PA1.md).

 Cheers,